Understanding Coaxial Cable: A Comprehensive Guide

 Functionality

-Coaxial Cable conducts alternating current (AC), meaning the current direction reverses multiple times per second.
-Ordinary wires act as antennas and radiate energy when used to transmit high-frequency currents, causing signal loss and leakage.
-The unique coaxial cable design avoids this problem by using the inner conductor to carry the signal and the outer conductor to shield it from external electromagnetic fields.
+The unique coaxial cable design addresses this issue by utilizing the inner conductor to carry the signal and the outer conductor to shield it from external electromagnetic fields.
 The dielectric material between the conductors ensures consistent impedance along the Cable’s length, optimizing signal transmission.

 Specific Classifications